SAFEHR-data/PIXL/docs/setup/developer.md

 ### Workflow

-Before raising a PR, make sure to **run all tests** for each PIXL module and not just the component you have been working on as this will help us catch unintentional regressions without spending GH actions minutes :-)
+Before raising a PR, make sure to **run all tests** for each PIXL module and not just the component you have been working on as this will help us catch unintentional regressions without spending GH actions minutes.

 ## Linting